Welcome to our Urban Harvest blog,

-Urban Harvest is the food growing element of the WASH project, a five-year learning programme to connect communities with nature at The Dolphin Centre & Ward End Park in Washwood Heath in Birmingham.
+Urban Harvest is the food growing element of the WASH project, a five-year learning programme to connect communities with nature.

 -